How Do electric dirt bikes Compare to Gas?

 Gas-powered dirt bikes have been popular for nearly a century, so riders have had decades to develop modifications and technologies to enhance them.
 For example, if you own a Honda CRF250R or a Yamaha YZ250F, you can easily find alternate parts and pieces to improve your bike.

 Unfortunately, the aftermarket community isn’t as extensive for electric dirt bikes.
 These machines are relatively new to the off-road and racing worlds, so there hasn’t been enough time for gearheads to get creative.
-The modding opportunities will increase as time passes — but your options are limited for now.
+The modding opportunities will increase as time passes — but your options are limited.

 Costs